erikdubois/Ultimate-Ubuntu-Mate-16.04/README.md

 ![Screenshots](http://i.imgur.com/aMrgOna.jpg)

 #1 Kernel and nvidia

 As described at http://erikdubois.be/ I try to get the latest of everything but on a testpc first mind you!
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.

 The first time I suggest you follow the steps in the article.

-I have written a script to automate my installations.
+I have written several scripts to automate my installations.

 You can run any of these scripts by downloading the zip file from github.
 Go to the download folder and right-click to Extract here.